Fluid Intelligence vs Crystallised Intelligence: What

 Fluid intelligence generally peaks in early adulthood and tends to decline with age, unlike crystallised intelligence which continues to grow.
 This means younger students may have greater capacity for novel problem-solving, whilst older students can use their accumulated knowledge and experience.

 Yes, evidence suggests that fluid intelligence may be boosted via specific cognitive training such as memory exercises and problem-solving tasks.
-Training programmes focused on working memory, processing speed, and novel challenges have shown promise in enhancing these cognitive abilities.
+Training programmes focussed on working memory, processing speed, and novel challenges have shown promise in enhancing these cognitive abilities.

 Knowing that fluid intelligence involves the prefrontal cortex and parietal regions helps teachers understand why students need time to process novel information.
 Teachers can design learning processes that allow these neural networks to work effectively, supporting abstract reasoning and pattern recognition without rushing cognitive processes.